-Just like many fruits, all cherries are a smart pick—packed with vitamins, low in calories and rich in hydrating powers.
-But can fruit juice actually stack up?
-Here’s what the latest science says about tart cherry juice benefits and how it might impact your health.
+Just like many fruits, all cherries are a smart pick—packed with antioxidants, low in calories and rich in hydrating powers.
+But can its juice actually stack up?
+Science says yes, absolutely.

 RELATED: Is Celery Juice Good for You?

-This sour juice is made with ruby-hued cherries that contain 20 times more vitamin A and five times as much antioxidants as sweet cherries.
+This sour juice is made with ruby-hued cherries that contain 20 times more vitamin A and five times the level of antioxidants as sweet cherries.
+Get this: An 8-ounce glass of the juice is equivalent to eating about 100 tart cherries!

-Each 8-ounce glass offers the following macronutrients and micronutrients, according to the United States Department of Agriculture (USDA) FoodData Central nutrition database:
+Each 8-ounce glass offers the following macro- and micronutrients, according to the United States Department of Agriculture (USDA) FoodData Central nutrition database:

 - 159 calories